SoniSiddharth/Impact_analysis/README.md

 If the given keyword is not found as per the threshold value, the tool will ask if the user still wants to search some similar matching test-cases (y/n).
 If yes, then type ‘y’ and enter.

   7) After the search is completed, you will get the excel/.csv file containing the output of the search.
 The name of the file will be of the format: “Similar_to_SearchedString.csv”.

-  8) Make the following changes in the files mentioned below:

-a) Changes required in pre_process.py:
-  1) Change path accordingly in the pre_process.py for variable embed (line 39)
-  2) Change path for the “separate_test_doc”(line 42)

-b) Changes required in automate_cre.py:
-  1) Change the src_path (line 33) to the path of your main_document directory

-c) Changes required in automate_up.py
-  1) Change the src_path (line 33) to the path of your separate_test_doc directory

-d) Changes required in update_emb.py
-  1) Change the path of embed in (line 11) similar to pre_process.py.

-e) Changes required in search_engine.py
-  1) Specify the address of the directory where the USE model has been extracted (line 12)

 The rest of the files do not require any change.